cyuen808/cyuen808.github.io/docs/index.md

 ## Introduction

 This datasheet explains the design and setup of my subsystem, the Master Controller (Hub), for Team 204’s ClapSense Smart Light.
-It shows how my board interfaces with the Audio Front-End, Light Detector Board, and Distance Front-End, and how it controls the actuator system using a FAN8100N H-Bridge to toggle the lamp when a valid clap is detected.
+It shows how my board interfaces with the Audio Front-End, Light Sensor Board, and Sensor Front-End, and how it controls the actuator system using a FAN8100N H-Bridge to toggle the lamp when a valid clap is detected.

-The goal of this project is to create a smart lighting system that responds only to intentional user input while remaining safe, modular, and easy to set up through a low-voltage 9 V → 5 V → 3.3 V regulated power design.
+The goal of this project is to create a smart lighting system that responds only to intentional user input while remaining safe, modular, and easy to set up through a low-voltage 9 V → 5 V regulated power design.

 ### Project Summary

-Clapsense is built around a single Microchip PIC18F57Q43 Curiosity Nano that serves as the Master Controller.
-The Audio Front End detects claps, the ### Project Summary

 ClapSense is built around a single Microchip PIC18F57Q43 Curiosity Nano that serves as the Master Controller (Hub).
-The Audio Front-End detects claps, the Light Detector Board manages user inputs and status LEDs, and the Distance Front-End drives the actuator that physically toggles the lamp.
+The Audio Front-End detects claps, the Light Sensor Board senses outside light to automatically shut off system, and the Sensor Front-End measures ambient light levels for adaptive brightness.

 The Master Controller processes all inputs, filters valid clap patterns, and sends control signals through the FAN8100N H-Bridge to the 6 V DC motor, creating precise and safe actuation.
 This project integrates key embedded system principles such as signal processing, sensor feedback, power regulation, and actuator control to deliver a reliable, low-voltage, and hands-free smart lighting experience.